Gtomwhite-GIT/GetData-034/Readme.md

 	3. 	activity_labels

 * Loads both test and train data

+		Variables Used
+	1. X_test
+	2. Y_test
+	3. 	subject_test
+	4.	test_data
+	5. X_train
+	6. Y_train
+	7. 	subject_train
+	8.	train_data

-* Extracts the mean and standard deviation column names and data.
+* Extracts the mean and standard deviation column names and data using the derived extract_features.
 * Processes the data in two parts.
-For test and train data respectively.
+For test and train data respectively using the variables above.
-* Merges test and train data sets.
+* Merges test and train data sets using rbind().
+* Creates a tidy dataset using melt and dcast.
+* Writes the tidy data to a txt dataset where row_names = FALSE

 -The run_analysis.R code is also commented for the processing